-Funds are accounted for on a cost of services or an economic resources measurement focus.
-This means that all assets and all liabilities (whether current or noncurrent) associated with their activity are included on the statement of net position.
+Funds are accounted for on an economic resources measurement focus.
+This means that all assets and deferred outflows of resources and all liabilities and deferred inflows of resources (whether current or noncurrent) associated with their activity are included on the statement of net position.
 The reported total net position is segregated into net investment in capital assets; and restricted and unrestricted components of net position.
 Operating statements present increases (revenues and gains) and decreases (expenses and losses) in net position.
 Intercity Transit discloses changes in cash flows by a separate statement that presents its operating, noncapital financing, capital and related financing, and investing activities.